 Gray Code to Binary Conversion Example

-- The most significant bit of gray code is equal in binary number.
+- The most significant bit of gray codes is equal in binary number.

 - Now move to the next gray bit, as it is 1 the previous bit will be alter i.e it will be 1, thus the second binary bit will be 1.

-- Next see the third bit of gray code, in this example the third bit is 1 again, the third binary bit will be alter of second binary bit and the third binary bit will be 0.
+- Next see the third bit, in this example the third bit is 1 again, the third binary bit will be alter of second binary bit and the third binary bit will be 0.

-- Now fourth bit of the gray code, here the fourth bit of gray code is 0.
+- Now fourth bit of the, here the fourth bit of gray code is 0.
 So the fourth bit will be same as a previous binary bit, i.e 4th binary bit will be 0.

-- The last fifth bit of gray code is 1; the fifth binary number is altering of fourth binary number.
+- The last fifth bit of gray codes is 1; the fifth binary number is altering of fourth binary number.

 - Therefore the gray code (01101) equivalent in binary number is (01001)